asweigart/PythonStdioGames/README.md

 - List of questions that probe if the reader knows how the code works.
 - List of experiments to try out.

+Note: Remind readers that they can hit Ctrl-C to quit a program.
+Also remind them to run the programs under a debugger.

 Note: I think we should avoid the "stub/skeleton" code format.
 The reader is put into a position of trying to read the original programmer's mind, instead of just creating a game they want to play.
 So this means we don't need extensive docstrings, unit tests, or assertions at the top of each function.